 </bean>

-So user can choose beans dynamically, during program execution.
-User has to change names of beans in property fields.
+</beans>So the user can choose beans dynamically, during program execution.
+The user has to change the names of beans in the property fields.